plotters-rs/plotters/README.md

 - To try Plotters with inverative Jupyter notebook, or view [here](https://plotters-rs.github.io/plotters-doc-data/evcxr-jupyter-integration.html) for the static HTML version.
 - To view the WASM example, go to this [link](https://plumberserver.com/plotters-wasm-demo/index.html)
+- Currently we have all the internal code ready for console plotting, but a console based backend is still not ready.
+See [this example](https://github.com/38/plotters/blob/master/examples/relative_size.rs) for how to plotting on Console with a customized backend.

 ## Gallery